Effective Ways to Treat Acne Scars

 Laser treatments are one of the most effective ways to treat deeper acne scars, particularly atrophic scars.
 They work by resurfacing the skin and stimulating collagen production.

 • Fractional Laser Resurfacing: Fractional lasers treat only a fraction of the skin at a time, leaving the surrounding skin intact for faster healing.
-This treatment is effective for treating deeper scars like ice pick and boxcar scars.
+This treatment is effective for treating deeper scars, such as ice pick and boxcar scars.

 • Ablative Lasers: These lasers remove layers of the skin, encouraging new skin growth.
-They are highly effective for deeper acne scars but do require longer recovery times.
+They are highly effective for deeper acne scars but require longer recovery.

 5. Microneedling